adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 4. submitting a form; and then
 5. verifying some criteria.

-Non-semantic classes don't allow us to target specific elements.
-Adding hooks just for tests seems foolhardy.
+We can't use non-semantic classes to target specific elements.
+And adding hooks just for tests is wasteful as the user has to download this stuff.

 ## 7. Because they provide hooks for Javascript

-Semantic class are useful for Javascript too.
-We can't use visual classes as a reliable way to retrieve elements.
+We can't use non-semantic classes to target specific elements in order to enhance them with Javascript.

 ## 8. Because they don't need maintaining